aosabook/500lines/spreadsheet/chapter.md

   function* range(cur, end) { while (cur <= end) { yield cur;
 ```

-The `function*` above means that `range` returns an [iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/The_Iterator_protocol), with a `while` loop that would  [`yield`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/yield) a value at a time.
+The `function*` above means that `range` returns an [iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/The_Iterator_protocol), with a `while` loop that would  [`yield`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/yield) a single value at a time.
 Whenever the `for` loop demands the next value, it will resume execution right after the `yield` line:

 ```
     // If it’s a number, increase it by one; otherwise move to next letter